-We talked to Yariv Cohen, CEO at Ignite Power, the Pan-African developer of vital infrastructure projects and here is what he said about it.
+Yariv Cohen, CEO at Ignite Power tells us about the Pan-African developer of vital infrastructure projects.

 First of all, how are you and your family doing in these COVID-19 times?